midnightxyzw/bdo-nsfw/PAZ/README.md

 Just submit your PR if you like.
 Or feel free to fork and modify it however you like.

-# 0.3.1 Release Notes (TBD: do not merge)
+# 0.3.1 Release Notes (11/25/2025)

+Verified against 11/20/2025 official patch on NA server.

 - New mod for Guardian's Kharoxia outfit
+- New mod for Kaine outfit for Corsair, Dark Knight, Drakania, Guardian, Kunoichi, Lahn, MAewha, Mystic, Nova, Sorceress, Valkyrie, and Witch
-- Removed patch to all "underup" files.
+- Fixed patch error of all "underup" files.
 BDO has them removed from the game already.
 - Updated pactool to v1.4.4
 - Updated 3d converter to 11.102
--

 # 0.3.0 Release Nodes (12/28/2024)